Skip to main content

 The Problem

-A cross-domain intent protocol like Mantis has become relevant due to several key issues facing the DeFi space:
+A streamlined DeFi protocol like Mantis has become relevant due to several key issues facing the DeFi space:

 Intents have become a hot topic in DeFi.
 In general, intents are understood to be users’ desires for a given transaction or other outcome.
 Intents include desired parameters such as to swap X amount of A token for B token.
 But, intents also leave some room for flexibility such as where this swap occurs.